Dendroidal Segal spaces and infinity-operads: Complete dendroidal Segal spaces

-obtained by tensoring with the unique morphism $J_d\To \eta$.
+obtained by tensoring with the unique morphism $J_d\To \eta$, the image under $i_!$ of the unique map $J\to\Delta[0]$.
 The fibrant objects of the dendroidal Rezk model category will be called \emph{complete dendroidal Segal spaces}.
 The weak equivalences of this model category structure will be called the \emph{complete weak equivalences}. \end{definition}

 \begin{prop} For any normal dendroidal set $A$, the map $A\otimes J_d\To A$ induced by the projection $J_d\To \eta$ is a complete weak equivalence. \end{prop}

 \begin{proof} It is sufficient to prove that this map is a weak equivalence for the induced model category structure on $\sdset/A$, the latter being equivalent to the category of presheaves on the category $\Delta\times \Omega/A$ (where $\Omega/A$ is the category of elements of $A$).
 On the other hand, we know that tensoring by $J_d$ preserves colimits as well as normal monomorphisms.
 As, by virtue of \cite[Corollary 1.7]{dend3}, $\Omega/A$ is then a regular skeletal category in the sense of \cite[8.2.3]{Ci3}, this proposition is a straightforward application of \cite[8.2.14]{Ci3}. \end{proof}